simulation-shared/observation

 Educational note: This module owns the network-shape projection so feature semantics can change independently from how the policy input is ordered.

-The 12-value vector is the compact feed-forward policy input used by the main evaluation and training flow.
 Its ordering is stable on purpose: once a network topology has evolved against one input layout, silent channel reshuffles would invalidate learned behavior.

 Parameters: